Guide: School admission appeals

 If your appeal is unsuccessful, there is no further right of appeal until the following academic year.

-If you believe that the appeal panel acted improperly or unreasonably in considering your case, you can complain to the Local Government and Social Care Ombudsman or, in the case of academies, the Education Skills and Funding Agency (ESFA).
+If you believe that the appeal panel acted improperly or unreasonably in considering your case, you can complain to the Local Government and Social Care Ombudsman or, in the case of academies, the Department for Education (DfE).
 The ombudsman can investigate whether the correct procedures were followed but they cannot overturn the decision of the panel.

 Withdrawing your appeal

 If you change your mind, you can withdraw your appeal.
-Please email email@example.com to confirm you want to do this.
+You can withdraw your own appeal via the school appeals portal, or email email@example.com to confirm you want to do this.